×

 The greatest crutch for this series is undoubtedly its historical alienation from western audiences.
 The subtitle “1931 – Shanghai” is the only explanation given for the ensuing espionage, and explosive action.
 It's akin to how the subtitle “1861 – Fort Sumter” would hearken foreboding for most American audiences but might garner a confused shrug from foreigners as the battle breaks out.
 (I certainly had to look up some history on the political climate of China in the 30s to know what the heck was going on.)

 Still, I looked up this information after the episode was over because I just couldn't take my eyes off it.
 It's smartly written but not boring, with a number of articulate action scenes leading up to a twist at the end and some strong promise at character development in the future between foils Kazura and Aoi.
-The basic struggle of these four spies was still crystal clear without understanding the conflict at large, and if Senkō no Night Raid keeps a strong focus on its characters above all else, this may be far and above the best show of the season.
+The basic struggle of these four spies was still crystal clear without understanding the conflict at large, and if Senkou no Night Raid keeps a strong focus on its characters above all else, this may be far and above the best show of the season.

-Mayoi Neko Overrun!
+Mayoi Neko Overrun

 Rating: 2 (of 5)

-Ludicrous as it was, I think I knew what Arakawa Under the Bridge was about.
+Ludicrous as it was, I think I knew what Arakawa under the bridge was about.
 I get the concept of nonsense.
 It's the concept of moe that will forever escape me.
 I do not have a plot summary for this series.
 It is very difficult to formulate one.
 I suppose I have a sort of stream-of-consciousness reaction to what just assaulted my brain.

 Well, first there was a little girl crying.
 Then we saw her panties.
 Then we saw more panties, but they belonged to a bigger version of the girl.
 I guess her panties are the most important aspect of her because they get brought up roughly 20 more times after this point.
 She seemed to be pure textbook tsundere past that, so I stopped paying attention to her.

-After that there was a lot of superfluous narration introducing a busty older sister who's never around but owns a cake shop full of Stray Cats that the protagonist works at part time.
+After that there was a lot of superfluous narration introducing a busty older sister who's never around but owns a cake shop full of stray cats that the protagonist works at part time.
 After that, he introduced an athlete and an otaku who exist to spout references that I didn't get, but someone else probably will.
 It was sort of like he was channeling TMoHS' Kyon, except Kyon had an unforgettable personality and this male lead had none whatsoever.
 After that there was a rich girl lolita that I was waiting to hear one of those “noblewoman laughs” from all episode, and finally got one.
 She likes to force cosplay on people, but I don't really know why.
 The lot of them go looking for a catgirl throughout the episode.
 Do they find her?
 Of course they do.
 So I counted 1-2-3-4 fetish characters and decided maybe that was the point and I was thinking too hard.

 Outside of all that I got nothing.
 If something in that jumble of disjunct elements sounds like a must-see, than watch this, but personally, not only am I not eager to see what “happens” next, (if anything has happened to begin with,) I really have no idea what I just watched.
 It's plotless and endlessly referential, but it isn't really a parody either.
 It just sort of exists to be colorful and combine fan favorite clichés into some bizarre world…not even story, because that wasn't present.